CliMA/CloudMicrophysics.jl/docs/src/P3Scheme.md

  (P3) scheme for ice-phase microphysics developed by [MorrisonMilbrandt2015](@cite).
-The P3 scheme is a 2-moment, bulk scheme involving a single ice-phase category with 4 degrees of freedom: total ice content, rime content, rime volume, and number mixing ratios.
+The P3 scheme is a 2-moment, bulk scheme involving a single ice-phase category with 4 degrees of freedom: total ice content, rime content, rime volume, and number concentration.
 Traditionally, cloud ice microphysics schemes use various predefined categories (such as ice, graupel, or hail) to represent ice modes, but the P3 scheme sidesteps the problem of prescribing transitions between ice categories by adopting